-If using Gmail as the global email server it is best to have a relay connector created that allows Jim2 to send outbound email without authentication via Gmail.
-The only requirement is that a static IP address is required for this to be possible.
-Using this method, set up the smtp server via Tools > Options > Email.
+The best practice approach is to have a relay connector created that allows Jim2 to send outbound email without authentication via Gmail.
+The only requirement is that you must have a static IP address for this to be possible.

-Select Only accept mail from the specified IP addresses and enter the external static IP address.
+You should select Only accept mail from the specified IP addresses and enter your external static IP address.
 Do not select Requires SMTP Authentication.

-Once completed update the default SMTP server in Jim2 via Tools > Options > Other > Email, and test to ensure all is working as expected.
+Once completed you can update the default SMTP address in Jim2 via Tools > Options > Other > Email, and test to ensure all is working as expected.

-If there is no static IP address, there is a workaround option where each Jim2 user is set up with an email send record via Tools > Setups > Email > Email Accounts.
+If you do not have a static IP address, there is a workaround option where each Jim2 user is set up with an email send record via Tools > Setups > Email > Email Accounts.

 This is not ideal – if a user changes their Gmail password, it must also be updated in Jim2 email settings.

-In addition, each of the users would then be displayed in the From list within Jim2 email, ie. if there are 10 users, they would all be displayed in the list.
+In addition, each of the users would then be displayed in the From list within Jim2 email, ie. if you have 10 users, they would also be displayed in the list below.

-When sending email via gmail for the domain name, ensure the DNS has been updated to include google as a provider authorised to send email from the domain name.
+When sending email via gmail for your domain name, best practice is to ensure your DNS has been updated to include google as a provider authorised to send email from your domain name.

 Retrieving email from a Gmail requires the following: